Naviden/AI-and-Big-Data-Course/04_Big Data Technologies.md

 ### Recommended Reading:
 - **"Hadoop: The Definitive Guide" by Tom White**
 - **"Learning Spark: Lightning-Fast Data Analytics" by Holden Karau, Andy Konwinski, Patrick Wendell, and Matei Zaharia**
+- **"Seven Databases in Seven Weeks: A Guide to Modern Databases and the NoSQL Movement" by Eric Redmond, Jim L. Wilson, and Luc Perkins**

 ### Further Exploration:
 - **Hadoop Ecosystem Overview:** Explore the components and tools available in the Hadoop ecosystem [here](https://hadoop.apache.org/).